Data Science Degree Programs in Missouri

 Career Outlook for Data Scientists in Missouri

-Data from the Bureau of Labor Statistics (BLS) paint a mixed picture for anyone interested in a data science career in Missouri.
-The bureau’s location quotient places Missouri at 0.43 compared to a national average of 1.0.
-This quotient means that Missouri’s job market has fewer data science jobs as a portion of all jobs compared to the national job market.
-In short, your search for a new job in Missouri may require more patience than in other states.
+Data from the Bureau of Labor Statistics (BLS) paints a favorable picture for anyone interested in a data science career in Missouri.
+The BLS’s location quotient places Missouri at 1.28 compared to a national average of 1.0.
+This quotient means that Missouri’s job market has more data science jobs as a portion of all jobs compared to the national job market.

 On-Campus Undergraduate Data Science Programs in Missouri